karlkfi/kpt-config-sync/docs/user/overview.md

 When a valid namespace hierarchy is committed to Git and synced, GKE Policy Management controllers automatically create namespaces and corresponding Kubernetes resources to enforce hierarchical resource syncing.
-In the foo-corp example, GKE Policy Management automatically creates `audit`, `shipping-dev`, `shipping-staging` and `shipping-prod` namespaces.
+In the foo-corp example, CSP Configuration Management automatically creates `audit`, `shipping-dev`, `shipping-staging` and `shipping-prod` namespaces.

 Note that when using Git as source of truth, it is up to the repo owners to set